brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/KkgAnOklQ7w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-You can clearly see the different "branches" I talking about earlier: application- and domain code; but this overview also includes Blade, JavaScript and ((CSS)) files.
+You can clearly see the different "branches" I talked about earlier: application- and domain code; but this overview also includes Blade, JavaScript and ((CSS)) files.

 ---